 "The level of tone, craftsmanship, and innovation in Marimba One instruments is of the highest quality and makes their marimbas the finest available.
 I play Marimba One specifically for the incredible warmth and resonance, and I know I'll be playing this instrument for the rest of my life."

 As a composer and arranger, Alex has written percussion solo and ensemble works for a variety of percussion instruments.
 His original composition for steel pan ensemble, Intown, won third prize in the James P. and Shirley J. O'Brien Endowment Composition Competition in 2014.
 His most recent work is centered on the utilization of live electronics with percussion instruments.
-Alex has been the recipient of several grants and scholarships, including the ASU JumpStart Research Grant, Henderson Endowment Fund, Shandel Education Plus Grant, and the PAS Armand Zildjian Scholarship, that assisted his creative projects and funded his attendance at various seminars and festivals around the United States and his fieldwork abroad.
+Several of his works are published and available through Elision Publications.

 Alex earned a Doctor of Musical Arts degree from Arizona State University and his culminating project was titled "Performer and Electronic-Activated Acoustics: Three New Works for Solo Percussion and Live Electronics."
 Alex also holds a Master of Music degree from Northwestern University and a Bachelor’s degree in Music Performance from the University of Arizona.
 Alex is an endorser of Marimba One marimbas and Innovative Percussion sticks and mallets in addition to being a member of the Black Swamp Percussion Educator Network.